em2046/data-structure-0.2/docs/calcium.redblacktree.deletemin.md

 ## RedBlackTree.deleteMin() method

-Removes the least element from a red black tree.
+Removes the smallest element from a red black tree.

 <b>Signature:</b>